BlistBotList/blist.javascript/README.md

 ## Getting Started

 This is the documentation for the JavaScript wrapper for the Blist API.
 This documentation includes all information about installing and using the wrapper.
-This API requires your bot to be using [discord.js](https://discord.js.org/) and it's discord.Client.
+This API requires your bot to be using [discord.js](https://discord.js.org/) and a Discord.Client() instance.

 ## Installing